-Welcome to Mixbus32C!
-Mixbus32C is a premium "analog-style console" that has been incorporated into a Digital Audio Workstation.
-The Mixbus32C engine was developed at Harrison Consoles, where we have been designing high-end digital and analog consoles for over 40 years.
+Welcome to Mixbus!
+Mixbus is an "analog-style console" that has been incorporated into a Digital Audio Workstation.
+The Mixbus engine was developed at Harrison Consoles, where we have been designing highend digital and analog consoles for over 40 years.